IMAmuseum/jpmorgan-check-transform/README.md

 ### R Packages
 Two R packages must be installed on the computer in order for the script to successfully run: readxl and tcltk.

-To install these packages, open RStudio and run the following commands:
+To install these packages, open RStudio or RGUI and run the following commands:

 - install.packages("readxl")
 - install.packages("tcltk")

+Confirm successful installation of each package after running each command.
+Each package library will either be saved to the C:\ drive or in a personal library on successful install.

 <br/>

-## File Location
+## Directory Set-Up
-In order to successfully run the script, the files must be saved to a folder named "jpmorgan-check-transformer" on the computer Desktop.
-This folder should contain the following files downloaded from this GitHub repository:

-- README.md
-- RunTransformation.cmd

-A subfolder, "script" should contain:

-- Transform.r
+This script has been developed to be run from any directory location, as long as the following requirements are met:

+- Script file (Transform.r) is stored in the same folder as the command file (RunTransformation.cmd).

+- Two sub-folders must exist in this directory:
+    * "input"
+    * "output"

 <br/>

 ## Running the Script
-Once all of the above steps have been followed, the script can be run with the following steps:
+Once all of the above set-up steps have been followed, the script can be run as follows:

-1. Export the Financial Edge query file (.xlsx) and save to the jpmorgan-check-transform folder as "SourceDate.xlsx".
+1. Export the Financial Edge query file(s) (.xlsx) that need to be transformed for JPMorgan check creation.
+Save the file(s) in the "input" folder.

-2. Double click RunTransformation.cmd to call the transformation.
+2. Double click RunTransformation.cmd in the main directory to call the transformation.

-3. If any error messages pop up, read and then troubleshoot the indicated error.
+3. If any error message pops up, read the message and then troubleshoot the indicated error.

-4. If successfully run, the transformed file for JPMorgan (output.csv) will be created in the jpmorgan-check-transform folder.
-You may need to refresh the Windows File Explorer to see the new file.
+4. If successfully run, the transformed file(s) for JPMorgan will be created in the "output" folder.
+The output csv(s) will have the same filename(s) as the input file(s).
+You may need to refresh the Windows File Explorer to see the new file(s).